School Science Lessons

 In considering the GMO foods issue as a whole, it is important to recognize the difference between primary and secondary ingestion of GMO foods by humans.

-Primary human ingestion occurs via direct consumption of GMO foods, for example GMO-derived soybeans or processed foods such as tofu, which are manufactured from GMO-derived soybeans.
+Primary human ingestion occurs via direct consumption of GMO foods, for example GMO-derived soybeans or tofu, from GMO-derived soybeans.

-Secondary human ingestion occurs via consumption of animal food products such as meat, eggs and milk from animals fed rations containing GMO-derived stock feed ingredients.
+Secondary human ingestion occurs via consumption of animal food products such as meat, eggs and milk from animals fed GMO-derived stock feed ingredients.

 To date, community discussion and debate regarding consumption and labelling of GMO foods has centred largely around primary human ingestion.